The Birthplaces of John and John Quincy Adams sit right next to each other on Franklin Street.

 A child dancing on the beach at dusk

-. . . where you can walk a Civil War-era fort, visit historic lighthouses, explore tide pools, hike lush trails, camp under the stars, or relax while fishing, picnicking or swimming-all within reach of downtown Boston.
+. . . where you can walk a Civil War-era fort, view historic lighthouses, explore tide pools, hike lush trails, camp under the stars, or relax while fishing, picnicking, or swimming—all within reach of downtown Boston.
 Youth programs, visitor service

 Commandant's House is the oldest structure in the Charlestown Navy Yard.